Woodlands Dark And Days Bewitched: A History of Folk Horror has its Canadian première on demand at Fantasia 2021

 The Woodlands Dark and Days Bewitched: A History of Folk Horror begins with horror scholar Jonathan Rigby stating that he believed he coined the term ‘folk horror’ in 2006 (in his book American Gothic: Sixty Years of Horror Cinema), and resurrected it for the 2010 three-part documentary series A History of Horror that he made with Mark Gatiss – so he was surprised to discover that the phrase had a long, if sporadic, history, going back at least to Oscar James Campbell, a Shakespearean scholar who used it in 1936 to describe Bürger‘s Eighteenth-century German ballads (Rigby will appear at semi-regular intervals throughout the feature tracking other uses of the phrase in the intervening decades).
 Even as a partially defined label, ‘folk horror’ has been with us longer than you might think – and as a phenomenon, it has been here even longer.

 It is the perfect introduction to a documentary which begins with popular conceptions, before painting a more complex picture full of correctives, adjustments, the odd contradiction and endless nuance.
 It is a polyphonic affair, with contributions from a multitude of scholars, filmmakers and historians (far too numerous to name in this review, but all articulate and authoritative), and although the film’s writer/director Kier-La Janisse occasionally herself appears to provide her own typically incisive commentary, she is careful to make her voice just one amongst many, each carrying equal weight in an ongoing dialectic on the subject.
-The first of the documentary’s (six) formally demarcated chapters examines ‘the unholy trinity’ of Michael Reeves‘ Witchfinder General (1968), Piers Haggard’s Blood On Satan’s Claw (1971) and Robin Hardy’s The Wicker Man (1973) that are often held to be the genre’s ground zero – and the second chapter examines the key characteristics of other British folk horror from the time, while the third focuses on the figure of the witch (the most dangerous of horror’s monsters because, as film historian Kat Ellinger observes with a wicked laugh, “she represents feminine world takeover”).
+The first of the documentary’s (six) formally demarcated chapters examines ‘the unholy trinity’ of Michael Reeves‘ Witchfinder General (1968), Piers Haggard’s Blood On Satan’s Claw (1971) and Robin Hardy’s The Wicker Man (1973) that are often held to be the genre’s ground zero – and the second chapter examines the key characteristics of other British folk horror from the time, while the third focuses on the figure of the witch (the most dangerous of horror’s monsters to the patriarchal order because, as film historian Kat Ellinger observes with a wicked laugh, “she represents feminine world takeover”).

 Yet even the conventional view that places circa-Seventies Britain at the epicentre of folk horror comes in for questioning here, as the rest of the film looks not just to folk horror’s peculiar instantiations further afield (in America, Australia, Brazil, Japan, Eastern Europe, Italy and Finland) – but also includes in its vast filmography (a veritable treasure trove for the viewer’s wishlist) quite a few features made years before the British trinity.
 The fourth and longest chapter, on American folk horror, recognises the form as a way of exploring the after-effects of religious radicalism and schism (and of course the witch trials) in early New England, anxieties about colonial predations of Indigenous populations (“It’s all an Indian burial ground,” as First Nations journalist Jesse Wente says of America), “the haunting of slave history and in particular of slave rebellion” (as academic Maisha Wester puts it), and the folk figure of the ‘hillbilly’ (part product of very real social deprivation and isolation, part constructed projection of atavistic otherness).